Invariant Theory, Magic State Distillation, and Bounds on Classical Codes: Linear programming bounds for small

-We see that both quantum constraints are independent of each other, as well as the classical constraints.
+We see from Figure \ref{fig:7-1-linear-programming} that both quantum constraints are independent of each other, as well as the classical constraints.
 Moreover, the four $[[7,1]]$ $M_3$-codes that exist lie on the extremal points of the intersection of the quantum and classical constraints.
-For this reason, we do not look for additional quantum constraints in this case.

-It is also possible to solve the integer linear programming problem exactly for this case.
-One can check that, for $c'_1 \equiv 0 \mod 3$ and $d'_0 \equiv 0 \mod 6$, solutions to the linear programming problem become solutions to integer programming, where we have the additional constraint that $B_i$ are integers such that $B_i \equiv 0 \mod 3$.
-Without quantum constraints, there are $18$ integer solutions.
-This is reduced to 6 integer solutions when the two quantum constraints are included.\footnote{The two fake weight enumerators correspond to $(d_0',c_1')=(0,-3)$ and $(0,-6)$, and would both correspond to trivial distillation routines which would have $\epsilon_{\rm out}=\epsilon$.}

-Let us also illustrate how the bound on noise suppression exponent from Theorem \ref{conjecture-1} fits into this case.
+Let us illustrate how the bound on noise suppression exponent from Theorem \ref{conjecture-1} arises for this case.
 The line corresponding to enumerators with noise suppression exponent $\nu \geq 4$ corresponds to the equation $c'_1=-3d'_0$, which is shown in gray in Figure \ref{fig:7-1-linear-programming}.
 It only intersects the allowed region at the point one $(d_0',c_1')=(0,0)$, which has zero success probability at $\epsilon=0$ and is therefore useless for magic state distillation.
 In particular, it intersects the line of non-trivial codes, specified by $C_1=0 \implies d_0'=-6$, far outside the blue region, hence demonstrating that $\nu \leq 1$ purely from linear programming.

-For $n=11$ there are three coefficients, $c_1'$, $d_0'$ and $d_1'$.
-We reduce this to two coefficients, by demanding that $C_{1}=0$ which implies that $d_0'=-6$ for non-trivial codes.
-Then,